drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 ### 3. Seed Some Data

 You'll likely want to seed some data for development purposes.
 This can be done with a single command, or done individually by data type.

-- Complete Database: `docker exec cbr_django python manage.py seeddatabase`
+Use `docker exec cbr_django python manage.py _______` by replacing the `_______` with one of the keywords below.

+- Complete Database: `seeddatabase`

-- Zones: `docker exec cbr_django python manage.py seedzones`
+- Zones: `seedzones`
-- Disabilities: `docker exec cbr_django python manage.py seeddisabilities`
+- Disabilities: `seeddisabilities`
-- Users: `docker exec cbr_django python manage.py seedusers`
+- Users: `seedusers`
-- Clients: `docker exec cbr_django python manage.py seedclients`
+- Clients: `seedclients`
-- Visits: `docker exec cbr_django python manage.py seedvisits`
+- Visits: `seedvisits`

+If at some point during development you want to re-seed the database with the example data again, you'll need to delete everything first.
+Use `docker exec cbr_django python manage.py flush` to clear the database, then run the seeding commands again.

 ### 4. Start Developing!